marcospgp/tinyORM/README.md

 ### Storage engines

+One of the main strengths of TinyORM is that it is database agnostic.
+You can write a custom storage engine that mixes together multiple ones - such as storing data in `localStorage` for guest users, and in a postgreSQL database for logged in ones.

-TinyORM ships with a `localStorage` and a postgreSQL storage engine, but you can build a custom one - even just by mixing together existing ones.
-To do so, you just need a function that takes in two arguments:
+TinyORM ships with a `localStorage` and a postgreSQL storage engine out of the box.

+A storage engine is just a function that receives two parameters:

 - A function that given an object will return its ID
-- A migrate function that brings an object to the latest data type
+- A migrate function that brings an object up to the latest version of its data type

-You may have noticed both the ID function and the migrations are passed in by the user to the `createModel()` function.
-This function just passes these along to the storage engine, wrapping migrations into a single function for ease of implementation.

-The storage engine function should then return a collection of methods, with no restrictions.
-The only thing it has to keep in mind is to always run an object through the migrate function after retrieving it, to make sure no data is ever returned in an outdated format.
+Both of these are defined by the user for each of their data types.

+The storage engine function then uses these to return a collection of methods that handle the storage and retrieval of data:

 ```typescript
 // The storage engine function can access the type of object it is going to be storing through the